dtrup00/dtrup00/README.md

 ## 💫 About Me:
-  - A Software Engineer having 2+ years of experience working in Backend development.
+  - A Software Engineer having 2+ years of experience working in software development.
   - A driven coder with a passion for crafting efficient solutions and solving complex problems.

 ## 💻 Tech Stack: